More Info:

 gcloud kms keyrings create <keyring-name> --location <location>

-with the location where the keyring will be stored (for example, us-central1). -
+Replace <keyring-name> with a name for the keyring and <location> with the location where the keyring will be stored (for example, us-central1).

 gcloud kms keys create <key-name> --keyring <keyring-name> --location <location> --purpose encryption